-Strategies & Best Practices for iOS 15 In-App Events
+Strategies & Best Practices for In-App Events

 Senior App Growth Consultant at AppTweak

-10 min read
+9 min read

-Strategies to create iOS 15 in-app events
+Strategies to create in-app events

 In-app events are live events happening inside iOS apps and can be found as event cards within the App Store.
 These event cards contain basic information about the in-app event, such as the event name, short description, and an image or video.
 Users are then able to tap through to an event details page containing the long description and further information about the event, including details on whether or not an in-app purchase or subscription is required to participate.

-Check out this blog to learn more about the basics of in-app events and how they impact ASO
+Learn more about the basics of in-app events and how they impact ASO

 When planning for the launch of a new event, it is important to first think about what type of content makes for a good IAE.
 According to Apple, good candidates for in-app events are challenges, competitions, or special content launches.
 Meanwhile, the following are not good candidates for in-app events:

-• Repetitive activities such as daily tasks or rewards.
+• Repetitive activities such as daily tasks or rewards

-• Price promotions that don’t introduce any new content, features, or goods.
+• Price promotions that don’t introduce any new content, features, or goods

-• General promotions that raise awareness about your app or game.
+• General promotions that raise awareness about your app or game

 iOS 15 in app event for Scrabble Go on the App StoreScrabble® Go’s in-app event on the App Store.
+Source: AppTweak

 Scrabble® Go has aptly used the “Major Update” event badge in line with its new feature release.
 This badge, positioned above the event name, provides a quick event overview for both new and existing users.
-Thus, Scrabble® Go effectively identified its new feature promotion as a suitable in-app event and chose a fitting event badge for this update.
+Scrabble® Go effectively identified its new feature promotion as a suitable in-app event and chose a fitting event badge for this update.

 • Challenge: Activities encouraging the user to achieve a goal before the event ends